apache/mynewt-site/docs/os/tutorials/blinky_primo.md

 $
 ```
 <br>
-Run the `newt load primoblinky` command to load Blinky application image onto your board.
+Run the `newt load primoblinky` command to load the Blinky application image onto the board.

 ```no-highlight
 $ newt  load primoblinky
 Loading app image into slot 1
 $
 ```

-You should see the LED on your board blink!
+You should see the LED on the board blink!

-Note: If the LED does not blink, try resetting your board.
+Note: If the LED does not blink, try resetting the board.

 <br>